Shipping class: cuttings

 by

 From a local grower in Earleville Maryland.
-It produces great tasting figs if you really let them hang until the skin is very soft.
+It is an italian variety that produces great tasting figs if you really let them hang until the skin is very soft.
+They are small to medium size, and often have that long stem lolipop shape.
+They are light colored yellow/green honey figs with a juicy pinkish interior…

 • Figoin